 - Processing for a Provisional Licence to a Full Licence can take anywhere from 28 days upward so be on time and be diligent with submitting your paperwork!

-After holding a Provisional Handgun Licence for at least 6 months and having participated in at least 5 competitions you can apply for a Full Handgun Licence.
+After holding a Provisional Handgun Licence for at least 6 months and having participated in at least 5 competitions you can apply for a full General Category Handgun (Cat H) Licence.

-Your full licence application needs to be submitted to, and approved by, the SSPC committee at the monthly committee meeting (Just like your initial membership).
+Your full licence application needs to be submitted to, approved and endorsed by, the SSPC committee at the monthly committee meeting (same as your initial SSPC membership).

-Once approved, the club will submit the application on your behalf.
+Once approved, the club will submit the application to LRD for processing on your behalf.

-After you receive your full licence you can complete the process in purchasing your own handgun.
+After you receive your full Cat H Licence (plastic card) you can complete the process in purchasing your own handgun.